Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Key Factors Affecting LLM Performance

 \subsection{Factor 4: Prompt Engineering}

-We experimented with various prompt modifications.
-Although constraining the output format of the generated contracts showed clear benefits, other prompt modifications resulted in only marginal improvements in AEG.
-This suggests that LLM performance in AEG is constrained more by internal reasoning capacity than by external instructions.
+We finally examine the role of prompt engineering.
+We experimented with various prompt modifications, including alternative role descriptions, different natural language instructions, and explicit task decomposition hints.
+Constraining the output format of the generated contracts shows clear benefits, because it reduces syntax errors and encourages the model to produce complete exploit and test skeletons.
+However, other prompt modifications result in only marginal improvements in AEG performance.

+An ablation that removes the security engineer role description and detailed step instructions reduces AEG success by about 12--18\% across categories.
+This drop indicates that structured prompts help stabilize multi turn generation, but it also shows that prompt design alone cannot compensate for missing semantic understanding of smart contract behavior.

-\subsection{\underline{Answer to RQ2}: any factors impact AEG success?}
+\subsection{Answer to RQ2: any factors impact AEG success?}

-We conclude that the LLM's internal capacity is the primary determinant of AEG success.
+We conclude that an LLM's internal capacity is the primary determinant of AEG success.
 Structural metrics such as code length or complexity show only weak correlations.
-Vulnerability types with predictable structures (e.g., arithmetic overflows) are more exploitable.
-Prompt optimization has limited effect.
-Thus, the frontier of AEG performance lies in strengthening LLM reasoning and semantic understanding, not in tweaking prompts or inflating contract complexity.
+Vulnerability types with predictable and localized structures, such as arithmetic overflows, are more exploitable than vulnerabilities that require reasoning about global state or transaction ordering.
+Prompt optimization provides some robustness benefits but has limited impact on overall success.
+Therefore, improving AEG performance ultimately requires strengthening LLM reasoning and semantic understanding of contract behavior, rather than merely tweaking prompts or inflating contract complexity.